ipsusu/ipsuShade/README.md

 1. After ensuring you have downloaded ReShade as specified by the my guide, please download the `.zip` of the ipsuShade files above.
    - It's important that you've installed ReShade with <b>all of the avaliable effects</b>, as there are <b>no shaders provided with ipsuShade.
 It is all provided via the ReShade installer.</b> (with the exception of Glamarye, since that can't be downloaded via the ReShade installer for some reason.)
-3. Drag and drop the two ReShade folders found inside the `ipsuShade_2406.zip` into your FFXIV installation `\game\` directory.
+3. Drag and drop the two ReShade folders found inside the `ipsuShade-master.zip` into your FFXIV installation `\game\` directory.
 Be sure to merge and overwrite the existing `reshade-presets` and `reshade-shaders` folders.

     - For the Steam version, your directory is most likely: `C:\Program Files (x86)\Steam\steamapps\common\FINAL FANTASY XIV Online\game\`